 Dwarf Minke Whales are one of the smallest baleen whales on earth.
 They are also the friendliest whales for their curious dolphin-like nature around people.
 If you are an avid adventurer, swimming with minke whales is sure to give you the most ethereal experience of a lifetime.

-Over the years, the researchers have studied the dwarf minke whales’ travel patterns and gradually found ways for the tourists to swim with these majestic creatures.
+Over the years, researchers have studied the dwarf minke whales’ travel patterns and gradually found ways for tourists to swim with these majestic creatures.

 So, let’s have a look at how and where it’s possible to swim with the dwarf minke whales and know about the necessary precautions as well.

 Ocean Swimming with Dwarf Minke Whales in Port Douglas

 The only place where it is possible to swim with dwarf minke whales is in the Great Barrier Reef.

 Even though these small baleen whales live in all oceans throughout the planet, the Great Barrier Reef is the only spot where you can have a face-to-face encounter with them.

 The Great Barrier Reef is in Queensland, Australia, and Port Douglas is the most viable option for tourists to reach this magnificent reef.